andykuo1/smart-slate/NOTES.md

 - - We currently have that, but we can use the qr code scanner to make it match.

 - Add thumbnails to export all button
+- Allow inline and sequence shots to affect shotlist details